josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 If you've played [Mario Kart 8](https://www.nintendo.com/store/products/mario-kart-8-deluxe-switch/) on Switch, you might know the game offers a number of accessibility options to help younger and/or less skilled players enjoy the game alongside more competitive series veterans (such as myself).

-One of those features is called [Smart Steering](https://www.nintendolife.com/guides/mario-kart-8-deluxe-smart-steering-how-to-turn-auto-steering-on-and-off), and it makes sure you never go off the track.
-Veer too far to the side of the road or get too close to an obstacle, and the game will momentarily take the wheel and autopilot away from disaster.
-No more driving backwards in the grass, or off the side of Rainbow Road; handy for anyone (_except possibly Carrie Underwood, who apparently [has Jesus for such occasions](https://en.wikipedia.org/wiki/Jesus,_Take_the_Wheel)_).
+One of those features is called [Smart Steering](https://www.nintendolife.com/guides/mario-kart-8-deluxe-smart-steering-how-to-turn-auto-steering-on-and-off), and it's a little like an AI autopilot that makes sure you never go off the track.
+Veer too far to the side of the road or get too close to an obstacle, and the game will momentarily and automatically take the wheel and steer you away from disaster.
+No more driving backwards in the grass, or off the side of Rainbow Road.

-Similarly, the game offers auto-acceleration, so that your racer constantly has their foot on the gas, and you don't need to manually hold down the corresponding button on the controller during a race.
-This eliminates a distraction for novice racers, and potentially offers even experienced players a nice option to save their thumbs some strain.

-These accessibility options (and others) are wonderful additions to the game; indeed, they're what enable me and my young son to play together, and can help to even the playing field among any mixed group.
+This accessibility option (and others, like auto-acceleration) are wonderful additions to the game; indeed, they're what enable me and my young son to play together, and can help to even the playing field among any mixed group.

 Once you've reached a certain skill threshold, however, Smart Steering stops helping, and actually starts getting in the way.

 Smart Steering will prevent you from taking shortcuts, for one thing; it can't tell _why_ you're going off the main road, but it jumps in the way and prevents you from doing so regardless.
 It may even intervene when you didn't intend for it to, pushing you off your intended course at inopportune moments when assistance wasn't needed.

-The same goes for auto-acceleration; there may be times you may _want_ to take a corner by strategically letting off the accelerator.
+Maybe you decided going off road was preferable to colliding with an obstacle, or had a strategic reason in mind for a collision; Smart Steering won't allow it to happen regardless.

 <CalloutPlusQuote>